sjackman/uniqtag-paper/UniqTag-supp.md

 # Supplementary material

-The following supplementary material of the UniqTag paper give the R code and the data, shown in supplementary table S1, used to generate figure 1 from the main material of the paper and supplementary figure S1.
+The following supplementary material of the UniqTag paper present the code, shown in Listing S1 and S2, and the data, shown in supplementary Table S1, used to generate Figure 1 and supplementary Figure S1.